 You don’t need to run Sysprep on your reference VM as SmartDeploy runs Sysprep automatically at deployment time.

-You can install applications that apply to all the machines within the deployment group (except Antivirus software) and then capture the image.
-Or you can deploy them via Application Packs later (see Step 2).
+You can install applications that apply to all target machines within the deployment group (except antivirus software) and then capture the image.
+Or you can deploy apps to a target computer separately at a later stage (see Step 2).
 You can also do both.

 Fully shut down the VM using the command line shutdown /s /t 0